CanKeles5/CENG502-Spring2023/Keles/Readme.md

 We have reduced the number of FLOPs by %a.aa.
 We think that we can further reduce the number of FLOPs by optimizing our implementation.

 ![image](https://github.com/CanKeles5/CENG502-Spring2023/assets/52157220/06fb0338-ad23-4af8-b757-00802f353436)
+Table 1.
+Results from the paper.
+Source [1].

 We have not managed to preserve the accuracy of the model fully.
 When pruning the models, we need to fine tune the layers for a few epochs on the ImageNet dataset.
 While authors state that fine tuning a single layer is very computationally cheap, in our PyTorch implementation training a model with only a single layer unfreezed still takes a lot of time.
 We fine tuned our models on the ImageNet-mini dataset which is a dataset that has much less samples compared to the original ImageNet dataset.